Author: Aniela Unguresan

 The problem was summarized recently by Agbolade Omowole, CEO of Mascot IT Nigeria, at the World Economic Forum in a report entitled Research shows AI is often biased.
 Here’s how to make algorithms work for all of us.
 He outlined, in very precise terms, how existing human bias is all too often transferred by developers to AI systems which, in turn, become fundamentally biased themselves.

 Omowole isn’t suggesting the deliberate ‘designing in’ of bias during the build process but rather that unconscious and unintended bias can seep into programming.
-And he offered two good examples of unintended consequences of this: one, at Amazon, where a system to review job resumes led to women being discriminated against for technical roles; and another involving San Francisco lawmakers who voted against the use of facial recognition as they believed it is prone to errors when used on women or people with dark skin.
+He offered two good examples of unintended consequences of this: one, at Amazon, where a system to review job resumes led to women being discriminated against for technical roles; and another involving San Francisco lawmakers who voted against the use of facial recognition as they believed it is prone to errors when used on women or people with dark skin.

 James Manyika, Jake Silberg, and Brittany Presten made a similar point in a paper published on the Harvard Business Review, What Do We Do About the Biases in AI?
 They said that human biases are well-documented and demonstrable.
 They also recognized that societies are starting to wrestle with just how much these biases can make their way into AI systems.